The Best AI Tools for UX Research & Design

 - Consider Ethical Implications – FACT: AI is trained on biased data.
 It’s a designer’s duty to ensure that any inherent biases don’t exist in design output.
 Clearly define the scope of AI used in any project and use it responsibly.
 Google’s Rida Qadri weighs in on the ethical dilemma facing researchers today.

 - Familiarization – Companies are rolling out new AI capabilities at a rate of knots.
 Stay up-to-date with the latest trends and future developments in the field.
 Prioritize continuous learning.
-We share our thoughts on how to master user research software.
+We share our thoughts on how to master UX research software.

 - Training – Establish best practices for employees at the company to follow.
 Learning the tool’s functionalities is important, but don’t forget to teach users how to interpret and use AI generated outputs.
 Educate them on how AI could fit into their workflow.
 Once they learn the ropes, they can offer feedback for improvements.
-(Marvin customers do this all the time, and we LOVE them for it!)
+(HeyMarvin customers do this all the time, and we LOVE them for it!)

 - Iterative Methodology – Iterate your work using AI to meet functional and aesthetic needs.
 Don’t merely accept the first round of AI generated assets.
 Keep refining the process until it meets your requirements.
 Create a feedback loop – test wireframes to get quick user feedback and observe where they fall short.
 If you don’t like something about a certain wireframe, change it.
 This creates well balanced and effective designs.